UPDATES! Can my company fire me or reduce the size of my grant just before the vesting of my stock options or restricted stock/RSUs?

 In Suzuki v.
 Abiomed Inc. (2017), a federal district court in Massachusetts allowed a covenant of good faith and fair dealing to be applied to potentially protect someone with unvested performance-based grants.
 This decision, which concerned the company's motion to dismiss the case, does not mean that employees who have grants with individualized performance goals cannot be terminated.
 The ruling means only that a termination made in bad faith cannot cancel the payout when the compensation "is connected to work already performed."
 The case is further discussed by a commentary from Sherin & Lodgen.

 Another court case that addressed this issue is Coca-Cola Beverages Florida Holdings, LLC v.
 Reginald Goins (Del.
 Ch.
-2019), which involved restricted stock units.
+2019), which involved restricted units.
 A company can expect to face a conflict-of-interest suit, claiming bad faith, should it deny the payout of a performance-based stock award when it terminates an employee before the end of a performance-period cycle (see an article at the website Law360: Coke Florida Owner Can't Escape Chancery Stock Award Case).